 If you have kids, stow all the bath toys away in a bag, so you can get them back out again.
 Keep toiletries to a bare minimum and out of site where possible.
-Invest in a set of matching towels.
-If your bathroom isn't the most modern, a nice set of coloured towels will add a pop of colour.
+If your bathroom isn't the most modern, a nice set of coordinated towels will add a pop of colour.
 Move bath mats out.
 Introduce some greenery if possible and add nice little lifestyle touches (you can easily pick things like this up from pound stores or even charity shops).

 So for very little outlay and just a smidgen of elbow grease, at least your bathroom will be attractive to potential buyers.
 What you do with the rest of your house is up to you!

-*Based on the current average UK house price at time of publication.
+*Based on the current average UK house price at the time of publication.